motiwari/BanditPAM/README.md

 ## Implementing a custom distance metric

-One of the advantages of k-medoids is that it works with arbitrary distance metrics; in fact, your "metric" need not even be a real metric -- it can be negative, asymmetric, and/or not satisfy the triangle inequality or homogeneity.
-Any pairwise dissimilarity function works with k-medoids!
+One of the advantages of $k$-medoids is that it works with arbitrary distance metrics; in fact, your "metric" need not even be a real metric -- it can be negative, asymmetric, and/or not satisfy the triangle inequality or homogeneity.
+Any pairwise dissimilarity function works with $k$-medoids.

-This also allows for clustering of "exotic" objects like trees, graphs, natural language, and more -- settings where running k-means wouldn't even make sense.
+This also allows for clustering of "exotic" objects like trees, graphs, natural language, and more -- settings where running $k$-means wouldn't even make sense.
 We talk about one such setting in the [full paper](https://proceedings.neurips.cc/paper/2020/file/73b817090081cef1bca77232f4532c5d-Paper.pdf).

-The package currently supports a number of distance metrics, including all Lp losses and cosine distance.
+The package currently supports a number of distance metrics, including all $L_p$ losses and cosine distance.

 If you're willing to write a little C++, you only need to add a few lines to [kmedoids_algorithm.cpp](https://github.com/motiwari/BanditPAM/blob/main/src/kmedoids_algorithm.cpp#L560-L615) and [kmedoids_algorithm.hpp](https://github.com/motiwari/BanditPAM/blob/main/headers/kmedoids_algorithm.hpp#L136-L142) to implement your distance metric / pairwise dissimilarity!